Mobilpadde/NRAW.js/README.md

 ```

 ### Searching
-You can also search for every thread containing the word `cat`:
+You can also search for every thread - in every subreddit - containing the word `cat`:
 ```javascript
 Reddit.search("cat").exec(function(data){
 	// Some super awesome code